End of document------

 Assumption 3: If ( X^N + Y^N = Zn ) exists, then Mod Z of (X^N + Y^N ) must be zero; [ Zn%Z = 0 ]

-Since Z^N must have 'Z' for a factor, Mod Z must be zero.
+since Z^N must have 'Z' for a factor.

 Furthermore, X^N and Y^N themselves could then be the sum of other Replicas.